Surreal ordered exponential fields: Introduction

-Like a recent related work by the current authors~\cite{EK}, this is a sequel to~\cite{EH5}.
-Following some preliminary material in \S\ref{sec:P1}-\S\ref{sec:sub}, and piggybacking on Propositions~\ref{Prop.
-2}-\ref{IF}, necessary and sufficient conditions are established for an \emph{ordered exponential field} to be isomorphic to an initial exponential subfield of $\No$.
-Using these conditions, it is further shown that a wide range of ordered exponential fields are isomorphic to initial exponential subfields of $\No$.
-These include all models of the theory $T ( \R\an,e^{x} )$ of real numbers with restricted analytic functions and exponentiation~\cite{DMM}, a result previously established by Fornasiero~\cite{F2}, and, more generally, all models of the theory $T(\R_W, e^x)$ of real numbers with a \emph{convergent Weierstrass system} $W$~\cite{DL, vdD} and exponentiation.
+Using the characterization above, it is further shown that a wide range of ordered exponential fields are isomorphic to initial exponential subfields of $\No$.
+These include all models of the theory $T (\R\an,e^{x})$ of real numbers with restricted analytic functions and exponentiation~\cite{DMM}, a result previously established by Fornasiero~\cite{F2}, and, more generally, all models of the theory $T(\R_W, e^x)$ of real numbers with a \emph{convergent Weierstrass system} $W$~\cite{DL, vdD} and exponentiation.
 Of these, those we call \emph{trigonometric-exponential fields} are found to be of particular significance.
-More specifically, it is shown that the exponential functions on initial trigonometric-exponential subfields of $\No$, which includes $\No$ itself, extend to \emph{canonical} exponential functions on their \emph{surcomplex} counterparts, thereby providing a positive answer to a questioned raised at the \emph{mini-workshop on surreal numbers, surreal analysis, Hahn fields and derivations} held in Oberwolfach in 2016~\cite[page 3315]{BEK}.
+More specifically, it is shown that the exponential functions on initial trigonometric-exponential subfields of $\No$, which includes $\No$ itself, extend to \emph{canonical} exponential functions on their \emph{surcomplex} counterparts.
 The proof of this uses the precursory result that trigonometric-exponential initial subfields of $\No$ and \emph{trigonometric ordered initial subfields} of $\No$, more generally, admit \emph{canonical} sine and cosine functions.
-This is shown to apply to the members of a distinguished family of initial exponential subfields of $\No$ isolated by van den Dries and Ehrlich (\cite{vdDE}, Corollary 5.5), to the image of the canonical map of the ordered exponential field $\T$ of \emph{transseries} into $\No$~\cite{Avv}, which is shown to be initial, and to the ordered exponential fields $\R((\omega))^{EL}$ and $\R\langle\langle\omega\rangle \rangle$, due to Berarducci and Mantova (\cite{BM2}; also see~\cite{K, KS, KT}), which are likewise shown to be initial.
+This is shown to apply to the members of a distinguished family of initial exponential subfields of $\No$ isolated by van den Dries and Ehrlich (\cite{vdDE}, Corollary 5.5), to the image of the canonical map of the ordered exponential field $\T^{LE}$ of \emph{transseries} into $\No$~\cite{Avv}, which is shown to be initial, and to the ordered exponential fields $\R((\omega))^{EL}$ and $\R\langle\langle\omega\rangle \rangle$, considered by Berarducci and Mantova (\cite{BM2}; also see~\cite{K, KS, KT}), which are likewise shown to be initial.